Meghan Markle’s Citizenship Could Cause Unprecedented Royal Tax Headache, Per ‘The Sun’

 — Katie Timms (@KatieTimms94) November 18, 2018

 It’s hard to know right now how the tax season will pan out for the royals at this point.
-The experts will likely have some good advice for the monarchy, and at the very least they still have some months to go before the filings are due.
+The experts will likely have some good advice for the monarchy, and at the very least, they still have some months to go before the filings are due.